STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 ### Bugs

 The following issues were raised during my mid project meeting with my mentor:
 - Duplicate contact form on homepage and contact page.

+I removed this as if future bugs were to occur in this part of the code, there is a more likely chance of forgetting the dupicate code of the other html page and not fixing it.
+Saves time and future headwork.

 - Be consistent with choice of colour code.

+HEX was chosen colour code as it was easier and traditional to code and included the alpha parameter.

 ### Solved Bugs